 Leonard H. Sandler Fellowship - Established in memory of Judge Leonard H. Sandler, a 1950 Columbia Law graduate with a lifelong commitment to civil rights and liberties, this fellowship is open to recent J.D. graduates of Columbia Law School only.

 Fellows typically work full-time in Human Rights Watch’s New York or Washington, D.C. office or in some instances in another location.
 The NYU, Sandler, and Finberg Fellows work full-time for one year with Human Rights Watch.
+The Aryeh Neier Fellow works full-time for one year at Human Rights Watch and one year at the ACLU.

 Fellows monitor human rights developments in various countries, conduct on-site investigations, draft reports on human rights conditions, and engage in advocacy and media outreach aimed at publicizing and curtailing human rights violations.